TabularEditor/TabularEditorDocs/te3/third-party-notices.md

 8. BINDING ARBITRATION AND CLASS ACTION WAIVER.
 This Section applies if you live in (or, if a business, your principal place of business is in) the United States.
 If you and Microsoft have a dispute, you and Microsoft agree to try for 60 days to resolve it informally.
-If you and Microsoft can’t, you and Microsoft agree to binding individual arbitration before the American Arbitration Association under the Federal Arbitration Act (“FAA”), and not to sue in court in front of a judge or jury.
+If you and Microsoft canâ€™t, you and Microsoft agree to binding individual arbitration before the American Arbitration Association under the Federal Arbitration Act (â€œFAAâ€), and not to sue in court in front of a judge or jury.
 Instead, a neutral arbitrator will decide.
 Class action lawsuits, class-wide arbitrations, private attorney- general actions, and any other proceeding where someone acts in a representative capacity are not allowed; nor is combining individual proceedings